Kasheesh logo

 Visit Kasheesh

-Doctor's Verdict on Kasheesh
+Research Note on Kasheesh

-Kasheesh is best for financially savvy consumers with multiple active credit cards who want to optimize rewards and manage cash flow timing without taking on new debt or BNPL obligations.
+Kasheesh is profile signals for financially savvy consumers with multiple active credit cards who want to optimize rewards and manage cash flow timing without taking on new debt or BNPL obligations.
 The main caveat is that the 2% service fee, even with rebates, adds real cost to every transaction, and the tool addresses cash flow management tactics rather than fixing underlying spending or income problems.

 • Multi-card users who want to maximize rewards across several credit cards with different bonus categories